mildsunrise/university-4b-tfg/memory/sota.md

 #### \ac{UML}

 Short for User Mode Linux, this is a 'virtual' architecture shipped with Linux that allows it to be compiled as a regular executable.
-The kernel can then be 'booted' by simply executing it, and runs as a regular user-space process inside the host kernel.
+The kernel can then be 'booted' by simply executing it, and runs as a regular user-space process inside the host kernel \cite{docs-uml}.

 In essence, it's a light way (in terms of setup) to run a virtual machine, requires *no privileges*, boots quickly and is fairly portable (and also fun).
 It is not used in production, since it isn't especially secure or performant when compared to using a proper hypervisor that takes advantage of hardware acceleration.